How can I get a COVID-19 Vaccine?

 Why Should I Get a Booster Shot/Additional Dose?

 Continued research about the COVID-19 pandemic, the virus strains, and effectiveness of existing vaccines has determined that effectiveness of the vaccine doses (or dose for J&J) declines after a period of time.
-In order to maintain full effectiveness and continue to stay protected against COVID-19, it is recommended that all adults aged 18 and older who received their second vaccine dose (of Pfizer or Moderna) at least six months ago OR received the J&J vaccine at least two months ago, receive a COVID-19 booster shot.
-At this time, you may receive ANY of the three vaccine booster shots, regardless of the vaccine type you were fully vaccinated with.
+In order to maintain full effectiveness and continue to stay protected against COVID-19, it is recommended that all people ages 5 and up who received their second vaccine dose (of Pfizer or Moderna) at least six months ago OR received the J&J vaccine at least two months ago, receive a COVID-19 booster shot.
+At this time, adults (18+) may receive ANY of the three vaccine booster shots, regardless of the vaccine type you were fully vaccinated with.
 This means that, for example, a person who received the J&J vaccine can receive a Moderna booster shot.
+Please note that children (5-17) are currently only eligible to receive the Pfizer vaccine and booster doses.
 Furthermore, it is currently recommended that those ages 50 and older receive a second booster dose at least four months after receiving their first.

 Racial Equity and the COVID-19 Vaccine